Table Of Contents

 Gender and Diversity Plans

-There are 21 ITB obligations active in 2022 with Gender and Diversity plans
+There are 46 ITB obligations active in 2024 with Gender and Diversity plans

-- Introduced in 2018 as a mandatory component in the ITB Value Proposition, the Gender and Diversity Plan requires bidders to describe, at the prime contractor level, their approach to achieving gender balance and increasing diversity within their Canadian corporate structures and broader supply chains in Canada
+- Introduced in May 2018 as a mandatory component in the ITB Value Proposition, the Gender and Diversity Plan requires bidders to describe, at the prime contractor level, their approach to achieving gender balance and increasing diversity within their Canadian corporate structures and broader supply chains in Canada

-The Gender and Diversity Plan may include:
+The Gender and Diversity Plan may include, but is not limited to, the following:

 - The bidder’s public approach to promoting diversity, inclusion and equality